augustss/MicroHs/README.md

  * The file `newmhs.comb` is the new combinator binary and it should be identical to `comb/mhs.comb`.

+**NOTE** The GC mark phase currently uses a ridiculously deep stack.
+You might have to increase it on your system.

 # FAQ
 *
   * Q: When will it get _insert feature_?